 The evolution of culture is therefore one of the ways in which a group or organization preserves its integrity and autonomy, differentiates itself from the environment and other groups, and provides itself an identity.

-Individuals who share our beliefs are one us while those who don’t threaten our integrity.
+Individuals who share our beliefs are one of us, while those who don’t threaten our integrity.

-People who share common beliefs act in similar ways, and their actions are predictable by other individuals of the same group.
+People who share common beliefs act similarly, and their actions are predictable by other individuals of the same group.
 This predictability induces trust and allows bonds and relationships to form.
 People who think alike can work effectively together.

 Understanding how the world functions allow humans or groups to make predictions and plan for the future.
 It also gives meaning to their existence.